okkur/syna/exampleSite/content/docs/global-variables/content.md

 #### asset
 *type: asset object*

-This variable is not a global variable but a variable type that is used in a lot of fragment.
+This variable is not a global variable but a variable type that is used in a lot of fragments.

 Any fragment that uses this variable type would show either an image or an icon.